t0t0/t0t0.github.io/_posts/2016-3-18-benchmarking-performance-security-docker.md

 ### Phoronix test suite

-On our nodeJS containers (running on Alpine Linux) there is no packages available like for example "sysbench" so we turned to "Phoronix test suite".

 We will run this software locally from the extracted tar.gz package.
 The only dependency to use phoronix test suite is having CL support for PHP installed.
 Note that specific test could require extra packages to be installed.